krpaul/ColoursOfTheWorld/README.md

-# Colours of the World
+# The World in Colour
 McHacks 2023 Project @ McGiil University.
 Coded in 24 hours on Jan 28 2023.

 ### YouTube Video Demo